arabeno/summer-2022-soil/activity.md

 **7/19/22**

 Tried once again installing OpenCV--I think it just doesn't like me.
-Also spent the day fatigued and in bed so hopefully I'll feel better (and be able to get something done) the rest of the week,
+Also spent the day fatigued and in bed so hopefully I'll feel better (and be able to get something done) the rest of the week.

+**7/20/22**

+Somehow had a breakthrough (thanks to SciKit) in the twenty minutes before my meeting.
+Got some actually presentable masking visuals (hooray!), and am planning to generate more before the meeting on Friday.

+**7/22/22**

+Had final meeting today with Joe and Dr. Schukat.
+I compiled a basic PowerPoint of about 7 or 8 soil photo examples with the masking/HSV graphs/etc. It's not super fancy looking, as it isn't my final deliverable, but the link to that is [here](https://docs.google.com/presentation/d/1UoytcKRPnC5iYQ_a_ks9q3NBU2hfIUm2fY_vFDwiXF4/edit?usp=sharing).